 Hybrid apps vs Progressive web apps

 Hybrid apps and progressive web apps (PWAs) both help you reach users across platforms, but they work in different ways.
 For example, if you choose to build a hybrid app, you’re using web technologies like HTML, CSS, and JavaScript.
-Besides, you can also distribute your app through stores and access device features like the camera or GPS.
+Besides, your app can be distributed via stores and it can work with device features like the camera or GPS.

 On the other hand, PWAs are web apps that run directly in a browser (no installation needed).
 They can also work offline and send push notifications.